endless-sky/endless-sky-wiki/CreatingMissions.md

     outfits "Meteor Missile Launcher"
 ```

-**v0.9.9** also allows matching ships based on the specified category, e.g. "Light Warship" or "Interceptor".
+**V. 0.9.9** also allows matching ships based on the specified category, e.g. "Light Warship" or "Interceptor".
 Any filter that defines a ship category will not match to systems or planets.
 Since a ship can have only one category, the following are both equivalent filters:

 ```html
 source